-A decision was reached after reviewing the documentation and work efforts needed to verify circumstances involved, the documentation and work efforts needed to verify circumstances involved, the resulting impact on households and further policy discussion relating to desired results on low-income and participating households.
+A decision was reached after reviewing the documentation and work efforts needed to verify circumstances involved, that this activity would not be implemented due to administrative burden, and the resulting impact on households and further policy discussion relating to desired results on low-income and participating households.

-- ii.
-There were no statutory exceptions outside of the current MTW flexibility that might have provided additional benefit for this activity - iii.
-Provide Summary Table-not applicable - iv.
-Provide a narrative for additional explanations about outcomes reported in the summary table-not applicable
+- vi.
+There were no statutory exceptions outside of the current MTW flexibility that might have provided additional benefit for this activity - vii.
+Provide Summary Table viii.
+Provide a narrative for additional explanations about outcomes reported in the summary table